varepsilon123/IBKR-Dashboard/README.md

 </p>

 # IBKR-Dashboard
-A React-based frontend for managing and visualizing interactions with the IBKR API, leveraging iBeam in Docker for seamless integration and connectivity.
+IBKR-Dashboard is a React-based frontend client for stock analysis, designed to manage and visualize interactions with the IBKR API.
+It leverages iBeam in Docker for seamless integration and connectivity.

-This project utilizes **iBeam**, a powerful tool for interacting with the IBKR Client Portal API, allowing for efficient data retrieval and management.
-By running iBeam within a **Docker** container, the application ensures a consistent and isolated environment, simplifying the setup process and enhancing portability.
-This setup allows users to easily connect to the IBKR Client Portal, facilitating a smooth experience for managing their trading activities and data visualization.
+This application focuses on building dynamic tables and dashboards, providing analytical tools inspired by the strategies and criteria detailed in **Trade Like a Stock Market Wizard: How to Achieve Super Performance in Stocks in Any Market** by **Mark Minervini**.

 ## Prerequisites
 - Docker Desktop